 In EE1-2.1 adaptive resolution coding is used in combination with “no NN-based” filters: RPR filters and long-tap post filter (8-tap for luma, 6-tap for chroma).
 Coding resolution is selected adaptively w/o multi-pass coding.
 At least 0.5% gain can be achieved by extending coded picture selection by scaling factor 1.25 and 1.5 additionally to 1.0 and 2.0.

 Other three tests in this category use NN-based re-sampling filters.
 Test results for RA configuration (average among all resolutions, not only 4K) are summarized in Table 4.
 Figure 5 shows example of RD-curves for VVC full resolution coding, adaptive scaling factors 1.0 or 2.0 with RPR and “NN-based filters.
-Curves are not crossing, quality level is close enough, bit-rate saving is obvious.
+Curves are (almost) not crossing, quality level is close enough, bit-rate saving is obvious.

 Table 4 Adaptive resolution coding with “non-NN based” (“classical”) and NN-based filters.